 A real estate contract is a legally binding written agreement between the seller and the buyer that covers every possible contingency that could occur throughout the transaction.
 In most states, including Illinois, real estate contracts are a mandatory part of the process and they can be quite complex.
 Absent an experienced real estate broker, property buyers, and sellers can easily miss vital components and contingencies when drafting a contract that can cause very real problems and cost a lot of money; That's why a Chicago Real Estate Law Firm by your side can make you feel comfortable during this process.

 A basic Real Estate contracts typically cover the key points associated with the sale and purchase of a property.
 Key points like:

 - Offer deadline expiration date

 - Agreed amount of the ‘earnest money’ deposit

-- Agreement statements concerning who is paying for property survey, structural inspections, title insurance, etc.
+- Agreement statements concerning who is paying for a property survey, structural inspections, title insurance, etc.

-- Utility transference details, property tax payments, and all other fees associated with sale of property.
+- Utility transference details, property tax payments, and all other fees associated with the sale of property.